 Another activity where you’ll get an aerial view is paragliding and hang gliding.
 It’s sort of a cross between hot air ballooning and skydiving.
 It’s available year round at places across the state.

 Go paragliding from your ski town in Avon, Aspen or Telluride this winter.
 Take a tandem trip with an experience guide over the Rocky Mountains.
 Evergreen’s Airtime Above Hang Gliding is the Front Range’s oldest hang gliding operation.

 Chug-a chug-a choo choo…Railroads

 Narrow gauge railroads, the only kind that could fit in tight alpine settings, provide a fascinating trip through the Rockies.
-Ride the Durango & Silver Narrow Gauge Railroad for an unforgettable trip (take the bus back), or the Royal Gorge Route through canyon.
+Ride the Durango & Silver Narrow Gauge Railroad for an unforgettable trip (take the bus back), or the Royal Gorge Route through the canyon.
 Pikes Peak Cog Railway will take you to over 14,000 feet.

 Cool off…River Tubing, Kayaking & SUP

 You know it’s summer when you find yourself shirtless floating down a cold river.
 River tubing is sure to get the adrenaline going and your temperature cool on those sunny Colorado days.
 Many cities create whitewater parks, which are just a few manmade features under the water that create ripples.

 This ensure Golden’s Whitewater Park is a blast even late into the summer, when the snow melt is no longer fueling Clear Creek.
 Rent a tube or just buy one cheap.
 Natural sections of the South Platte and Boulder Creek are also popular come June.
 Mountain steams like the San Juan River in Pagosa open to tubers a little later in the season.